Latin America and the Caribbean

 Country Profile

-We have been supporting Haiti since 1975 by helping to lay the foundation for long-term peace and development with support for research that tackles poverty, increases food security, and ensures a better future for children and youth.
+We have been supporting Haiti since 1975 by helping to lay the foundation for long-term peace and development with support for research that promotes civic engagement, tackles poverty, increases food security and ensures a better future for children and youth.
+In close collaboration with Haitian diaspora experts and members, we are supporting critical research to help the country rebuild and prosper.

 Growing food, improving livelihoods

 Despite a climate and topography well-suited to the cultivation of fruits and vegetables, access to healthy, affordable food has long been a challenge in Haiti.
 With our funding, local organizations taught 1,100 Port-au-Prince residents how to grow food in small spaces.
-The outcome is impressive: improved diets and health, greater concern for the environment, reduced spending on food, increased self-esteem, and stronger neighbourhood bonds.
+The outcome is impressive: improved diets and health, greater concern for the environment, reduced spending on food, increased self-esteem and stronger neighbourhood bonds.

 We also supported applied research in agriculture and food security with the creation of a national research consortium.
-The consortium acts as a knowledge centre and explores communication mechanisms that effectively share research results with local populations, key institutions, and market actors.
+The consortium acts as a knowledge centre and explores communication mechanisms that effectively share research results with local populations, key institutions and market actors.

 Investing in Haiti’s future

 Women and youth are also the focus of a multi-country research initiative in Latin America and the Caribbean.
-Research is examining whether social protection policies can foster economic empowerment when vulnerable women and youth use financial services such as deposits, credit, and micro-insurance.
+Research is examining whether social protection policies can foster economic empowerment when vulnerable women and youth use financial services such as deposits, credit and micro-insurance.

-54 activities worth CAD16.9 million since 1975
+58 activities worth CAD17.6 million since 1975

 Our support is helping to: